 Speak to Witnesses

 The scene of the accident is going to be chaotic, especially because there is a large truck involved.
 It is not uncommon for roadways or highway lanes to close to ensure investigators and responders can work without risks.
-Typically, law enforcement officers start the investigation by speaking to everyone at the scene, as well as surviving drivers.

 Investigating a Fatal Truck Accident

-The Federal Motor Carrier Safety Administration states that the truck company that has mandatory responsibilities to conduct investigations into its employees.
+The Federal Motor Carrier Safety Administration states that the truck company has mandatory responsibilities to conduct investigations into its employees.
 That registration is available to investigators and must include information like the following examples:

 - Accident date